consolidation/robo/docs/tasks.md

      ->run()
 ?>
 ```
-To use with composer please install additional dependencies:
+Please install additional dependencies to use:

 ```
 "patchwork/jsqueeze": "~1.0",